 If you want to try the hemp, then we recommend the Terrafibre Hemp Mats.
 These mats can hold a ton of water, and they are biodegradable and compostable.
 What is great about this brand is you can try Terrafibre Hemp Grow Mats risk-free as they offer a full refund if you don’t love it as your growing medium.

 You can grow any type of microgreen on hemp mats.
 But kale and broccoli do particularly well on them.

-Another favorite of ours is the coconut coir.
+Our favorite medium is the coconut coir.
 This is a very popular growing medium for microgreens.
 This medium comes from the fiber of coconuts.
 One of the reasons that people love it so much is that it keeps the right amount of moisture very well.
-You can’t really overwater with coir.
-That’s the beauty of it.
-Extra water just runs right out of it.

 Coconut coir can either be purchased in the form of dehydrated blocks, sheets, or as a mix similar to soil.
 It’s common to buy coconut coir as big dehydrated bricks and when it’s in this form, the coir is easy to store and very lightweight.
 To use the coconut coir, you just add water.
 The water will make it expand greatly.

 One of the things that we love about coconut coir is that it produces pretty consistent growth.
 It’s also easy to find and buy locally.
 And it’s very cost-effective.

 As great as coconut coir is for growing microgreens, there are still some downsides.
 Much like soil, tiny coconut fibers can be a bit of a mess if you’re not careful!
 It doesn’t contain much in the way of nutrients.